carloscastillop/nasa-assets-search-react/README.md

 -------------
 ## Next Steps

-### Show last searches (Home)
+#### Homepage (/)
 - Show a lisf of assests visited in the browser.
-Using Local storage load las 10 visited assets
+Using Local storage show last 10 visited assets.
-- Add history push with the current search, using this, is possible to share the search
+- Add history push with the current search (ex: /?q=apollo), within this, is possible to share the search triggering the seach on load
 - For video files, on mouse hover loads a video preview
+- Lazyload for images and thumbs
+- Handle if assest fail on load.
+Sometimes assets come with status 403 from api.

-### Asset detail page (asset/:id)
+#### Asset detail page (asset/:id)
 - Link keywords to make related search in the Asset page
 - Add social Share links
-- Add to my favourites, sabe list of assets Ids as favourites, using Local storage
+- Add to my favourites, save list of assets Ids using Local storage.
-- Add Gallery image for type image
+- Add image gallery icon for multiple images and react gallery image as well

-### Tests
+#### Tests
 - Full unit tests
 - E2E test (testcafe)